-In Australia nearly one in five clicks (18%) on SME paid search campaigns are invalid, with ads from electricians, pest control, and plumbers facing the highest rates of competitor sabotage.
+Electricians 61% Pest Control 35% Plumbing 34% In Australia nearly one in five clicks (18%) on SME paid search campaigns are invalid, with ads from electricians, pest control, and plumbers facing the highest rates of competitor sabotage.
 Despite its already high click fraud rate on SME ads, during the peak of COVID 19, click fraud rates in Australia jumped to 28%.
 The impact of rising click fraud during the pandemic comes as 63 per cent of Australian small businesses report they have been impacted by the virus, forced to reduce or stand down staff.

-Case study: dirty dealings in Waste Disposal

-In the field of waste disposal, a specialist in Australia noticed he was receiving outsized clicks on his Google Ads PPC campaigns.
+Case study: dirty dealings in Waste Disposal In the field of waste disposal, a specialist in Australia noticed he was receiving outsized clicks on his Google Ads PPC campaigns.
 This exhausted their budget without a corresponding rise in the number of calls to his business.
 Using leading click fraud provider, ClickCease, he noticed that the same device IDs were showing up regularly.
 The waste disposal manager called around his competitors to ask if they were experiencing similar problems.
 They were.
 This led to a planned summit of the six leading waste disposal companies in the city.
 They all decided to collectively look at their data.
 On the day of the meeting, only five of the six competitors arrived.
 These five competitors discovered they had suffered from the racking up clicks on their ad campaigns- all from the same device ID in the same location in Australia.
 Everyone agreed it had to be the (no show) sixth player that was clicking on rival ads.
 They companies wrote to this suspect and presented their findings.
 The very next day, the fraudulent clicks stopped, and all of the businesses involved reported that their PPC ads began to behave as expected.

-Click Fraud rises by 21% during COVID 19

-During the COVID 19 pandemic, bad actors online (including competitors) have been pushed to desperate measures, including unfairly competing with rivals through exhausting their PPC campaigns.
+Click Fraud rises by 3% during COVID19 During the COVID 19 pandemic, bad actors online (including competitors) have been pushed to desperate measures, including unfairly competing with rivals through exhausting their PPC campaigns.
 As Google points out, "hackers frequently look at crises as an opportunity, and COVID-19 is no different".
 Businesses have suffered from pandemic-related scams, phishing and malware campaigns, and click fraud rates has spiraled as bad actors seek to cut corners and eliminate competitors.

-During the rise of COVID 19 from March 2020, click fraud rose by 21% globally.
-During March 2020 US SMEs hit 14% for invalid clicks on Google campaigns (from 11%), the UK rose from 13 to 21%, and click fraud in Spain rose from 18% to 23%.
+During the rise of COVID 19 from March 2020, click fraud rose from 14%, to a global average of 17%.
+During March 2020 US SMEs hit 14% for invalid clicks on Google campaigns (from 11% previously), the UK rose from 13 to 21%, and Spain rose from 18% to 23%.
 In France, with 2.96 million SMEs, click fraud reached a staggering 32%.
 During this period, the highest competitor click fraud was suffered by locksmiths around the world (with a rate of 88% click fraud), plumbers (81%) and realtors (52%).
-The legal and financial industries were also among worst hit with around 25% of clicks coming from fraudulent sources.

 This online sabotage of SMEs comes as management consultant, McKinsey, estimates that 30 million small-business jobs globally are vulnerable due to the pandemic.
-Loss of new clients due to wasted advertising spend is a deep problem that SMEs can ill afford at any time, but especially during a global
+Loss of new clients due to wasted advertising spend is a deep problem that SMEs can ill afford at any time, but especially during a global pandemic when job and revenue growth remains extremely depressed.

-7Google: Findings on COVID-19 and online security threats (April 2020) https://www.blog.google/threat-analysis-group/findings-covid-19-and-online-security-threat

 Sectors most affected by click fraud

 Through an analysis of our data we can see click fraud rates by sector.
 In the following pages we show that there are different characteristics of click fraud depending on the type of SME sector.

+Row Labels